 No matter your industry, leaders in all sorts of organizations use similar strategies as a way to improve performance.
 Two common ways are to implement merit pay and pay for performance, and they’re easily confused for one another.
 In order to get it right, you’ll need to understand how they’re similar and how they’re different.

 For starters, merit pay incentives are typically given to individual workers based on individual performance.
-Your company may designate specific funds to use as merit pay incentives and set specific parameters for workers to meet or exceed to be awarded these incentives.
+The benefits administration plan may designate specific funds to use as merit pay incentives and set specific parameters for workers to meet or exceed to be awarded these incentives.
 The incentives within merit pay plans are offered to employees as an equal opportunity to earn.

 On the other hand, pay for performance is usually based on an annual salary increase due to performance.
 As an example, your organization may decide to set aside a specific percentage of their overall sales for a company-wide salary increase.
 It’s also common to see stock options awarded to individual high performers as part of a pay for performance plan.